 As an employer, sometimes you need to find and hire a new employee fast.
 Maybe an employee unexpectedly resigned, or perhaps a potential new hire decided to join another company instead.
 And in such urgent cases, free job boards might not deliver fast enough results.

 For example, should you go with a generalist or a niche job portal?
-And how do you know which job site will give you the fastest results (for the best price)?
+And how do you know which paid job site will give you the fastest results (for the best price)?

 - Choosing the best paid job board for your business